thorlindberg/thesis/README.md

 This section explores the standards and methods for distributed communication through a publish-subscribe service.
 It serves as background knowledge on how serialised data is distributed, to illustrate how our choice of data serialisation library is informed by the system model.

-"cite":"tarkoma2012publish"} defines _publish-subscribe (pub/sub)_ as the efficient and timely selective communication of events between participating components.
+[Tarkoma, S. (2012)](#tarkoma2012publish) defines _publish-subscribe (pub/sub)_ as the efficient and timely selective communication of events between participating components.
 He relates his conceptual perspective to how humans selectively focus on (or "subscribe" to) probable sources of interesting events.

 He notes that participants in this type of distributed system would appear sourceless to each other, and thus they publish without direction.
 This introduces the crucial element of time beyond the typical asynchrony, as participants subscribe based on the probability that information will be communicated, even if no information yet exists.
 He contrasts this with database systems, wherein information is retrieved through queries, aimed at previously communicated information, rather than aimed at future communication.